-Our story begins with the Thorlaksons and a set of values.
-This family and these values created Tolko, and three generations later, both are still integral parts of the way we conduct ourselves.
+Our story begins with the Thorlakson family and their values which created Tolko.
+Three generations later, both are still integral parts of the way we conduct ourselves.
 It is because of these values that we have been able to face adversity and succeed, and why we are committed to sharing that success with those around us.

 Founding the business 1955-1972